Anne Fraser

-Lowson Anne Collins, Lady Cullen (formerly Fraser; born 20 July 1951) is a former New Zealand politician of the Labour Party.
+Lowson Anne Collins, Lady Cullen (formerly Fraser; born 20 July 1951) is a New Zealand former politician of the Labour Party.

 Early life and family

 Collins was born in Napier on 20 July 1951, the daughter of Lowson and Brian Collins.
 She was educated at Napier Girls' High School, and went on to study at Massey University, graduating BEd in 1982.
-Following her first marriage she was known as Anne Fraser.
+Before entering politics she was a teacher.